After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 "How has the CA qualification helped in working in Smaller Organisations and Start-ups?"

-Having the CA qualification has allowed me to grasp various commercial, governance and financial aspects.
-As I built my work experience, it also allowed for understanding transparency and ethical behavior in decision making.
+Having the CA qualification has allowed me to grasp various commercial, governance, and financial aspects.
+As I built my work experience, it also allowed me for understanding transparency and ethical behavior in decision-making.
 Key short-term benefits of the CA qualification for me include:

 - A better understanding (and managing) of the financial elements of the business.

-- As an entrepreneur, financial elements are critical to understand in order to maintain sustainability in (and grow) your business.
+- As an entrepreneur, financial elements are critical to understanding in order to maintain sustainability in (and grow) your business.

-I also studied for a Masters in Business Administration (MBA), which today has helped me broaden my skillsets and knowledge from an operational and strategic aspect.
+I also studied for a Master in Business Administration (MBA), which today has helped me broaden my skillsets and knowledge from an operational and strategic aspect.

-From a career perspective, The CA designation has opened doors for me in terms of job opportunities where organisations still place importance on the requirements of a skilled CA. An additional benefit is the opportunity to network off various CA platforms and events.
+From a career perspective, The CA designation has opened doors for me in terms of job opportunities where organizations still place importance on the requirements of a skilled CA. An additional benefit is an opportunity to network off various CA platforms and events.

 In Conclusion...